smzelek/react-dom-tests-jsdom-or-chrome/README.md

 With this setup, you can still use React Testing Library as you may be used to - it just works! 💥

+‼️ For a Chrome only demo without JSDOM compatibility code, check out this repo: https://github.com/smzelek/react-dom-tests-in-chrome .

 ## Cross-test runner compatibility
 This repo contains compatibility mapping code that allows you to run the RTL Component Tests in _either_ Jest+JSDOM or Karma+Chrome.